Lisa Mort

 The Complete Guide to Breathwork

 Everything you need to know from the neuroscience to your first session and beyond.
-Lisa Mort, Director of Coaching at Elemental Rhytrhm, breathwork facilitator, teacher ,integration coach, and founder of Compass.
+By Lisa Mort, breathwork facilitator, integration coach, founder of Compass, and Director of Education at Elemental Rhythm.

-The Science Techniques Your Session How to Prepare Integration What to Expect Safety The Compass Difference
+The Science Techniques Your Session How to Prepare Integration What to Expect Safety Corporate The Compass Difference

 Breathwork is one of the most powerful tools available for changing how you feel, not by thinking differently, not by pushing harder, but by working directly with the body and the nervous system.
 This guide will walk you through exactly what it is, how it works, and how to get the most out of your experience.